 Make sure you, your doctor and your surgeon all agree on exactly what needs to be done.
 Confirm which operation will be performed and where, as close as possible to it happening.

-Before you leave hospital, ask your healthcare professional to explain the treatment plan you will use at home.
-Make sure you understand your continuing treatment, medicines and follow up care.
+Before you leave the hospital, ask your healthcare professional to explain the treatment plan you will use at home.
+Make sure you understand your continuing treatment, medicines and follow-up care.